Your cart is currently empty!

-Office lighting is more complicated than one may think at first glance.
-It needs to do the obvious, provide lighting, but it should also accomplish several other tasks as well.
+Office lighting is more complex than you might think at first glance.
+It needs to do the obvious, provide lighting.
+However, it must also accomplish many other tasks.

-Properly designed office lighting provides visual comfort, enhances worker performance, and helps keep employees safe.
+Properly designed office lighting delivers visual comfort, enhances worker performance, and helps keep employees safe.

-And, in addition to doing these things, if you use LEDs, in a well-planned manner, good lighting can also reduce a building owner’s operating costs.
-How do you accomplish this, you may be wondering.
+And, in addition to doing these things, when you utilize LEDs with a well-planned approach, effective lighting can lower a building’s operating expenses.
+How is this accomplished?
 Just read on to find out.

-Here’s everything you need to know to deliver office lighting that exceeds the standards.
+What follows is all you need to know to provide office lighting that goes above and beyond the standards.

 Lighting plans will also show you how balanced and even the light is throughout the space.

-In addition to achieving a specific light level, office lighting should have an even distribution.
+Office lighting must also have an even light distribution.
 To measure this, we use the term uniformity.

 Uniformity is defined as the ratio of the minimum lighting levels in an area to the average lighting level in the same space.
-And, it’s the way we determine how evenly light is distributed in a space.
+It’s the way we ascertain how evenly light is distributed in an area.

-For an office setting, we recommend aiming for a ratio of at least 0.60.
+In an office space, we suggest targeting a ratio of at least 0.60.
 This is the minimum level at which employees won’t notice a difference in lighting levels.

 Regardless of the intended use, one of the goals of lighting is always to reduce glare.
-Lighting should be an asset to space, but when there’s glare it becomes a headache, quite literally.
+Glare can become a headache, quite literally.